Container image security scanning directly from Docker Desktop, powered by Snyk

 This collaboration will help developers by combining the most popular container runtime and repository with the industry’s first container vulnerability remediation tool built specifically for developers.
 Together, we’re providing a streamlined workflow that makes the container-based application development process more robust, allowing for more efficient and secure builds as an automated part of their workflow.

-We’re pleased to share that the first step toward this mutual goal is completed, and container image security scanning is now as simple as
+We’re pleased to share that the first step toward this mutual goal is completed, and Docker image security scanning is now as simple as

 docker scan in Docker Desktop!
 The new feature is currently in the Docker Desktop Edge release on both Windows and MacOS (note: the integrated scanning is only available in the Edge channel for now)!
 This enables development teams to create and ship their container-based applications with confidence, without requiring an advanced background in security and operating system administration.